 Every year hundreds of thousands of people go missing.
-In high-risk cases, (for example children or special needs cases) Police Search Advisors (PoISAs) are deployed to coordinate searches for them.
+In high-risk cases, (for example children or special needs cases) Police Search Advisors (PolSAs) are deployed to coordinate searches for them.
 To carry out their task they need maps, aerial photography and geo-spatial tools alongside databases of past behaviours and previous experience.

 Search areas need to be defined and prioritised, search teams tasked and monitored, and progress and results communicated out to commanders and the media.
 All this needs to be documented along with the decision rationale within tight timescales.
-In addition, PoISAs must make optimal use of the scarce search resources available to them, whether Search and Rescue Teams, members of the public, or specialist search teams such as dogs or Unmanned Aerial Vehicles.
+In addition, PolSAs must make optimal use of the scarce search resources available to them, whether Search and Rescue Teams, members of the public, or specialist search teams such as dogs or Unmanned Aerial Vehicles.

-PoISAs are also used to coordinate comprehensive searches in cases where forensic evidence needs to be recovered.
+PolSAs are also used to coordinate comprehensive searches in cases where forensic evidence needs to be recovered.
 This requires them to rapidly divide an area into sectors, control and manage the search and document any results found.